Summer 2026 application now open!

 Learn from Dr. Karambu Ringera, a visionary, activist, and committed leader.

-Study climate, food justice, equity, and sustainability.
+Study climate, food justice, equity, and sustainability through hands-on work at the Tiriji Eco-Center.

 Course Elements